juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 	- Object has, and should be on full control unto its own state, hence the autonomy.
 State and behavior are bind to one unit: an object.
 - Behavior
 	- Definition: Doing stuff to respond to incoming messages.
-	- Behavior changes state (side effect), and behavior depends on state.
+	- Behavior changes state (side effect), and behavior depends on its state.
-		- Behavior has two kinds of side effect: own state change (changing the property value), and message request to other object (via link).
+		- Behavior has two kinds of side effect: own state change (changing the property value), and propagating side effect to other object (via message request to callee object by link, or via message response to caller object).
 		- Every meaningful statement has a side effect.
 		- Object can change its state (side effect inside the object), or give out responses (side effect outside the object).
 	- Behavior is the only way for an object to participate in collaborations.